forio/contour/src/documentation/key_concepts.md

 **Functionality**

 You can add functionality to the core Narwhal object using `.expose()`.
 This functionality is then available to other visualizations, for example visualizations that you add using `.export()`.
 Consider this your own mini-library that you can include in particular Narwhal instances as needed.

 To add functionality to the core Narwhal object:

 1. Call the `.expose()` function on the Narwhal object.
 2. Pass in the name of the new set of functionality.
 (You'll call this functionality in your Narwhal instance.)
+3. Pass in a JSON object including one or more functions; each function is available after you add this set of functionality to your Narwhal instance.
-3. Add visualizations to your Narwhal instance by calling their respective constructors.
+4. Add visualizations to your Narwhal instance by calling their respective constructors.
 These constructors can now use any of the functions defined in the set of functionality you've exposed.

 For example: